cardano-apexpool/cardano-scripts/utxo-chaining/readme.md

  ```

  This is just a simple way to create utxo chaining.
-Please note that you should have IN connections for the cardano-node as it will have updated mempool or you should submit all transactions in same node
+Please note that you should submit all transactions in same node.